kubernetes-sigs/image-builder/docs/book/src/capi/providers/gcp.md

 # Export the path to the service account credentials created in the step above
 $ export GOOGLE_APPLICATION_CREDENTIALS=</path/to/serviceaccount-key.json>

-# If you dont have the image-builder repository
+# If you don't have the image-builder repository
 $ git clone https://github.com/kubernetes-sigs/image-builder.git

 $ cd image-builder/images/capi/
-# Run the target make deps-gce to install ansible and packer
+# Run the target make deps-gce to install Ansible and Packer
 $ make deps-gce
 ```